stonerlab/Stoner-PythonCode/doc/UserGuide/image.rst

     im.asfloat()
     im.asint()

-It also has simpler :meth:`ImageFile.asfloat` and :meth:`ImageFile.asinit` methods for converting to floating point or integer formats as required.
+It also has simpler :meth:`ImageFile.asfloat` and :meth:`ImageFile.asint` methods for converting to floating point or integer formats as required.

 There are a number of other attributes that can tell you information about the :class:`ImageFile` such as: